 With many people working from home for at least part of the work (including candidates and hiring managers of course), the need to support enquiries 24/7 has never been more important, and challenging.
 Technologies like chatbots and voicebots are gradually coming into their own for these use cases.
 Using the latest interpretive chatbot training platforms like INTNT.AI – that interpret false positive responses and missed intents – VMS platforms have the opportunity to make conversation with HR and admin teams simpler to overcome typical day to day challenges like payment and pay rate queries, insurance cover, and identity checks.

 Final thought on what makes a VMS for hybrid working?

 Hybrid working isn’t a ‘done deal.’
 There are a great many skeptics who believe the world of work will eventually step back to times of daily commutes.
 And there is some evidence to support this claim.

 The same Accenture research highlighted earlier in this report found that three in four Gen Zers (74%) want more opportunities to collaborate with colleagues face-to-face, a higher percentage than Gen Xers (66%) and Baby Boomers (68%).
 What we can take from this is younger people want the social interaction that face-to-face working brings.

-This means that technologies like Vendor Management Systems have to broaden their features lists to cater for every eventuality; adding more virtual and 24/7 services to cater for ‘hybrid’ while retaining those qualities that continue to make them relevant for companies that prefer see their people behind an office desk.
+This means for a VMS to be suitable for hybrid working it must broaden its features to cater for every eventuality; adding more virtual and 24/7 services to cater for ‘hybrid’ while retaining those qualities that continue to make them relevant for companies that prefer see their people behind an office desk.